ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 end
 ```

-`@model` macro returns a regular Julia function (in this example `model_name()`) which can be executed as usual.
-It returns a reference to a model object itself and a tuple of a user specified return variables.
-E.g:
+The `@model` macro returns a regular Julia function (in this example `model_name()`) which can be executed as usual.
+It returns a reference to a model object itself and a tuple of a user specified return variables, e.g:

 ```julia
 @model function my_model(model_arguments...)